beejjorgensen/bgpython/src/bgpython_chapter_11_class.md

 _attributes_^[Technically, even the methods are attributes, but we'll get into the pedantic details another time.].

-Attributes are qualities that an object possesses.
+Attributes are qualities that an object possesses---what things it _has_.
 For example, a starship would possess a name.
 In other words, a starship would have a name attribute.

 And we refer to these attribute by using the dot operator (`.`).